NaniDAO/NaniDAO/charter.md

 (c) *Fiscal Year.* The fiscal year of the DAO shall be the calendar year beginning January 1st and Ending December 31st.

 ### VIII.
+Transition to DUNA Compliance

+Upon the DUNA Act coming into effect on July 1, 2024, Nani DAO commits to transitioning its governance, operations, and legal structure to align with the DUNA Act requirements, if not otherwise met.
+This transition aims to ensure continuity, compliance, and the preservation of Nani DAO’s status as a decentralized autonomous organization and limited liability entity.

+### IX.
 Miscellaneous

 (a) *Amendments.* Any provision of this Charter may be amended, waived or modified only upon a majority vote in favor of such amendment, waiver or modification by the DAO Members through the applicable Designated Smart Contract(s) or the Voting Application, as applicable according to the content of such amendment, waiver or modification.

 (b) *Severability.* In the event any one or more of the provisions of this Charter is for any reason held to be invalid, illegal or unenforceable, in whole or in part or in any respect, or in the event that any one or more of the provisions of this Charter operate or would prospectively operate to invalidate this Charter, then and in any such event, such provisions only will be deemed null and void and will not affect any other provision of this Charter and the remaining provisions of this Charter will remain operative and in full force and effect and will not be affected, prejudiced, or disturbed thereby.

 (c) *Construction.* This Charter constitutes the entire agreement among the DAO Members with respect to the subject matter hereof and supersedes all prior agreements and understandings, both written and oral, among the DAO Members with respect to the subject matter hereof.
-Except as to matters reserved to DAO Members by law or by this Charter, all DAO powers shall be exercised by or under the authority of DAO Members or such agents or designees approved by DAO Members through Designated Smart Contract voting or the Voting Application or other applicable governance process enabled by the Designated Smart Contracts, Voting Application or DAO Membership Token’s, as applicable.
+Except as to matters reserved to DAO Members by law or by this Charter, all DAO powers shall be exercised by or under the authority of DAO Members or such agents or designees approved by DAO Members through Designated Smart Contract voting or the Voting Application or other applicable governance process enabled by the Designated Smart Contracts, Voting Application or DAO Membership Tokens, as applicable.

 (d) *Disputes; Mandatory Arbitration.* Any Legal Proceeding, Claim or other dispute or controversy arising out of or relating to this Charter, its enforcement, or the breach thereof shall be finally resolved by binding arbitration administered by JAMS pursuant to its Comprehensive Arbitration Rules and Procedures or pursuant to JAMS' Streamlined Arbitration Rules and Procedures; *provided, however*, that any DAO Member may seek injunctive relief in aid of arbitration in order to prevent irreparable harm or preserve the status quo.
 EACH DAO MEMBER HEREBY IRREVOCABLY WAIVES ALL RIGHT TO TRIAL BY JURY IN ANY ACTION, PROCEEDING OR COUNTERCLAIM WHETHER BASED ON CONTRACT, TORT OR OTHERWISE ARISING OUT OF OR RELATING TO THIS CHARTER, THE DESIGNATED SMART CONTRACTS, THE VOTING APPLICATION, THE DAO MATTERS OR THE ACTIONS OF THE DAO MEMBERS IN THE NEGOTIATION, ADMINISTRATION, PERFORMANCE AND ENFORCEMENT OF THIS CHARTER.